 Try different strategies to see what produces the best results.

 When you are designing the outline for a list post, come up with as many ideas that you can write about for the specific topic you are discussing.

-If you find yourself in a position where you need one or two more topics to write about, you might find that they are not as in depth as the previous topics.
+If you find yourself in a position where you need one or two more topics to write about, you might find that they are not as in-depth as the previous topics.

 Let’s say that you want to write list posts about supplies that a graphite artist needs.

-10 Must Have Supplies That a Graphite Artist Needs
+10 Must-Have Supplies That a Graphite Artist Needs

 1 – Pencils